Azamature1719/Azamature1719/README.md

 ### Hi there, I'm Azamat 👋

-- I am a 20-year-old software developer based in Astrakhan 🇷🇺.
+- 20-year-old software developer based in Astrakhan 🇷🇺.
-- I started programming in 2018.
+- Started programming in 2018.
-- Now I'm getting a Bachelor's degree in Computer Science.
+- Getting a Bachelor's degree in Computer Science.
 - Graduating in 2022.

 ## Me on other resources